loostrum/rocm-installer/README.md

 ## Options:
 - `version`: Specifies the toolkit version to install.
 Specificy as `major.minor.patch`, or 'latest'.
 By default install the latest version.
+- `packages`: Space-separated list of packages to intall.
+When using this option, the amdgpu-install script is bypassed and the usecase input option is ignored.
 - `usecase`: Determines which packages are installed, forwarded to the `amdgpu-install` script.
 Multiple usecases must be separated by commas.
 By default set to hiplibsdk.
 Available usecases:
     - dkms            (to only install the kernel mode driver)
     - graphics        (for users of graphics applications)